-Keli’i Akina, Ph.D., is a recognized scholar, educator, public policy spokesperson, and community leader in Hawaii.
-Currently, he is President/CEO of Grassroot Institute of Hawaii, a public policy think tank dedicated to the principles of individual liberty, free markets and limited, accountable government.
-An expert in East-West Philosophy and ethics, Dr. Akina has taught at universities in China and the United States and continues as an adjunct instructor at Hawaii Pacific University.
-Dr. Akina was a candidate for Trustee at Large for the Office of Hawaiian Affairs, garnering more than 93,000 votes in the 2014 General Election run-off.
+Keliʻi Akina, Ph.D., is a recognized scholar, educator, public policy spokesperson, and community leader in Hawaii.
+Currently, he is President/CEO of the Grassroot Institute of Hawaii, a public policy think tank dedicated to the principles of individual liberty, free markets and limited, accountable government.
+In 2016, Dr. Akina was elected to statewide public office as Trustee-at-Large of the Office of Hawaiian Affairs.
+An expert in East-West Philosophy and Ethics, Dr. Akina has taught at universities in China and the United States and continues as an adjunct instructor at Hawaii Pacific University.
+He holds advanced degrees from Northwestern University and the University of Hawaii.

 Eddy “Ed” Kemp